systemphil/prepyrus/README.md

 It also adds author, editor, and contributor from the MDX file metadata if available.
 Finally, it also adds a notes heading at the end if footnotes are present in the file.

-The tool has two modes: `verify` and `process`.

-In `verify` mode, the tool only verifies the citations in the MDX files and matches them against the bibliography.
-In `process` mode, the tool _additionally_ processes the MDX files by injecting bibliography and other details into the MDX files.

 ## Limitations

 The tool currently only supports citations in Chicago author-date style.